gtap-dev/php/README.md

 }
 ~~~

-Expressions in parentheses MAY be split across multiple lines, where each
+Expressions in parentheses may be split across multiple lines, where each
 subsequent line is indented at least once.
 When doing so, the first expression
-MUST be on the next line.
-The closing parenthesis and opening brace MUST be
+must be on the next line.
+The closing parenthesis and opening brace must be
 placed together on their own line with one space between them.

 ~~~php